sellis7/paint-order-form/README.md

 All information is only stored as long as the current session is active.
 No database is used.

-Check it out via GitHub-Pages [here](https://pete-paint-app.herokuapp.com)
+Check it out via Heroku [here](https://pete-paint-app.herokuapp.com)